samsquire/gui-thunks/README.md

 # Examples

-You can right click on a file and the following queuable items appear:
+You can right click on a file in a browser and the following menu expands out: (one after eachother)

 * Download file
 * Rename file